joelouthan/Theologicus/src/confession-1689/1689-01-7-the-clarity-of-scripture-for-salvation.md

 Look at what Peter says about Paul's letters to the churches:

->2 Peter 3:16 (CSB)  He speaks about these things in all his letters.
+>2 Peter 3:16  He speaks about these things in all his letters.
 There are some things hard to understand in them.
 The untaught and unstable will twist them to their own destruction, as they also do with the rest of the Scriptures.

 I can list a few things off the top of my mind.
 Paul's account of a man caught up in the "third heaven".
 What is this?
 What does Paul say about it?